IamMufasa/Network-Infrastructure-Portfolio/network-infrastructure-portfolio/README.md

 ---

-*This portfolio is designed to demonstrate relevant experience for the Network Engineer I position at the University of Florida.*
+*This portfolio is designed to demonstrate relevant experience for the Network Engineer *